wavefrontshaping/ColorTime/README.md

 ## 2. How does it work? <a name="how"></a>

 Once started and set up, the light of the device will gradually change from green to red during the time of the talk.
 It will also signal the time for questions with few red flashes and then will flash blue and red at the end of the talk to tell the speaker and chairman that the time is up.

+The device can be controlled using a push button by directly pressing on the device and/or using bluetooth with a smartphone.

 ## 3. Build it <a name="build"></a>
 ### 3.1 Bill of materials